Ancho17/C-sharp/README.md

 # C-sharp
-Practise repository for learning c# and .NET.
+Practise repository for learning c# , .NET and GitHub.